Wednesday, July 24, 2024

 3 Difference between Web Server vs Application Server vs Servlet Containers - Apache vs JBoss vs Tomcat

-One of the most popular web servers is Apache HTTPD which is often used in conjunction with Tomcat to host many Java web applications.
+One of the most popular web servers is Apache Httpd, or Nginx which is often used in conjunction with Tomcat to host many Java web applications.
+They serve static content, handle HTTP requests, do load balancing and you can also implement security like SSL using them.

 Now, Tomcat is not exactly an application server, it's more of a servlet engine or web container or also known as servlet containers because it provides the runtime environment for Servlet and JSP but doesn't provide the services like EJB and distributed transaction which is a key feature of the application server in Java JEE world.

-Web Server vs Application Server vs Web Containers
+Difference between Web Server vs Application Server vs Servlet Containers

 From the first part it is clear that Web server serves static content, but, both web containers and application servers dynamic content.
 Let's see a couple of more points to understand the difference between Web and Application Server as well Servlet engines like Tomcat and Jetty.